Privacy settings

 The Jigsaw team will support the council in bringing significant benefits to everyone living and working in and around our district.

-Having listened to local people through the consultation on the development proposals for the site, we are bringing sustainable high quality homes for local people, creative work spaces, shops, hotel, leisure facilities and improved public spaces that will better connect the area to the wider city and district.
-The proposals will not compete with what Winchester already has, but will be distinctive and add to it.
+Having listened to local people through recent consultation, CWR has aspirations of delivering sustainable high-quality homes for local people, creative work spaces, shops, a hotel, leisure facilities and improved public spaces that will better connect the area to the wider city and district.
+The proposals will not compete with what Winchester already has but will be distinctive and add to it.

-The regeneration will boost footfall in the city centre as a whole and spending among shoppers, while new cultural and hotel facilities will enhance Winchester’s reputation both in the UK and globally, allowing the city and wider district to become a more attractive destination and a hub for people and businesses across the South of England.
+The regeneration of this area of Winchester would increase footfall in the city centre as a whole and spending among shoppers, whilst boosting Winchester’s reputation both in the UK and globally, allowing the city and wider district to become a more attractive destination and a hub for people and businesses across the South of England.

 Central Winchester Regeneration site boundary